Ensono/amido.github.io/docs/infrastructure/azure/core_infrastructure.md

 ### Running Locally

-Currently vars.tf and provider configuration is not automatically updated.
+Currently, vars.tf and provider configuration is not automatically updated.
 Future iterations will include this.

-The safest way to run and maintain this locally is to rely on Docker and environment variables as that is the way the pipeline will trigger the executions of terraform.
+The safest way to run and maintain this locally is to rely on Docker and environment variables as that is the way the pipeline will trigger the executions of Terraform.

 Sample commands with example environment vars: